 Wondering if your Chase card makes the cut?
 Along with offering ongoing rewards on dining or perks for restaurant-lovers, the following cards unlock access to the Chase Dining hub:

-- Chase Sapphire Preferred: Earn 2 points per dollar on travel and restaurant purchases and 1 point per dollar on all other purchases.
+- Chase Sapphire Preferred: Earn 5 points per dollar on travel purchased through Chase Ultimate Rewards, 3 points per dollar on dining, 2 points per dollar on other travel purchases and 1 point per dollar on other purchases

 - Chase Ink Business Preferred® Credit Card: Earn 3 points per dollar on travel, shipping, internet, cable, phone services and advertising purchases (on up to $150,000 in combined purchases yearly) and 1 point per dollar on all other purchases.

-- Chase Ink Business Unlimited℠ Credit Card: Earn 1.5% cash back on every purchase.
+- Chase Ink Business Unlimited® Credit Card: Earn 1.5% cash back on every purchase.

 See related: Best Chase Ultimate Rewards cards